Paying and Persuading: Model

 A straightforward modification extends the lemma into the dynamic game described in the next subsection.
 I omit the dynamic generalization for expositional succinctness.
 In principle, a revelation principle also holds (see \cite{KamenicaGentzkow11}) where it is without loss of generality for $S = A$.
-However, it turns out that it will be useful in the dynamic case for the signal space to be $S = \Delta(\Theta) \times A$, i.e. for Sender to recommend a profile of actions at each belief.
+However, it turns out that it will be useful in the dynamic case for the signal space to be $S = \Delta(\Theta) \times A$, i.e. for Sender to both specify a posterior belief (a la the belief-based approach), and a recommended action (a la the obedience approach).